awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 The following steps can help resolve your replication error:
 + If you encounter a logical error and you can safely skip the error, follow the steps described in [Skipping the current replication error](Appendix.MySQL.CommonDBATasks.md#Appendix.MySQL.CommonDBATasks.SkipError)\.
 Your MySQL or MariaDB DB instance must be running a version that includes the `mysql_rds_skip_repl_error` procedure\.
 For more information, see [mysql\.rds\_skip\_repl\_error](mysql_rds_skip_repl_error.md)\.
 + If you encounter a binary log \(binlog\) position issue, you can change the replica replay position with the `mysql_rds_next_master_log` command\.
 Your MySQL or MariaDB DB instance must be running a version that supports the `mysql_rds_next_master_log` command to change the replica replay position\.
 For version information, see [mysql\.rds\_next\_master\_log](mysql_rds_next_master_log.md)\.
-+ If you encounter a temporary performance issue due to high DML load, you can set the `innodb_flush_log_at_trx_commit` parameter to 2 in the DB parameter group on the read replica\.
++ You might encounter a temporary performance issue due to high DML load\.
+If so, you can set the `innodb_flush_log_at_trx_commit` parameter to 2 in the DB parameter group on the read replica\.
 Doing this can help the read replica catch up, though it temporarily reduces atomicity, consistency, isolation, and durability \(ACID\)\.
 + You can delete the read replica and create an instance using the same DB instance identifier\.
 If you do this, the endpoint remains the same as that of your old read replica\.

 If a replication error is fixed, the **Replication State** changes to **replicating**\.
 For more information, see [Troubleshooting a MySQL read replica problem](USER_MySQL.Replication.ReadReplicas.md#USER_ReadRepl.Troubleshooting)\.